Admin Roles in Zoomdata

 The following screenshot shows the manual configuration options available to manage a group's access to data sources down to the attributes and metrics level.
 A group may be able to access all details with a data source, or the administrator can set a filter so that only specific columns or rows are accessible.

 - By default, a group has read privileges to all existing data sources.

 - Access the topic Users and Groups for detailed guidance on manually configuring a group's access to data sources.

-Besides the management of data sources, additional group privileges can also be set via the Privileges tab (as shown in Figure 11).
+Besides the management of data sources, additional group privileges can also be set via the Privileges tab.
 These mainly have to do with the toggle of specific functions available to users in Zoomdata including the ability to:

 - Connect Zoomdata to new data sources

 - Save and share charts and dashboards